Psychotherapy Groups

 How long can I participate?

 Individuals will complete the group in 6 weeks.
-They must start at week 1.
+They must start at week one.
 Participants can retake the course if they wish.

 How do I sign up?